attainu-falcon/falcon-course-module/tests/interview-ready.md

 ## MCQ

-MCQ will be shared in the afternoon.
+MCQ will be shared at Saturday 10am.

-## Coding Challenge
+## Coding Challenge 1

 Please create a Javascript function that takes in a string and returns an integer version of it.
 (No `parseInt` please.
 Please construct an algorithm for the same).